int128/errto/README.md

 go get github.com/int128/errto
 ```

-You can rewrite the packages in the current working directory.
+To rewrite the packages in the current working directory:

 ```sh
 # rewrite with Go 1.13+ errors